Richajaishwal0/meroNotes/Esp32.md

-# Here is some useful packages used for esp32
+# Here are some useful packages that are used for esp32
 ```bash
 #include "WiFi.h"
 ```
 ### Description
-This library provides the function to conenct the networks, and manage Wi-Fi settings.
+This library provides the function to connect the networks, and manage Wi-Fi settings.<hr>
+### Some common functions used are:
+- WiFi.begin(ssid, password): Connects the ESP32 to a Wi-Fi network.
+- WiFi.scanNetworks(): Scans for available Wi-Fi networks.
+- WiFi.status(): Returns the connection status (e.g., WL_CONNECTED).
+- WiFi.localIP(): Returns the local IP address of the ESP32.

 ```bash
 #include "BluetoothSerial.h"
 ```
 ###  Description
 It helps in classic bluetooth communication.
+### Some common functions used are:
+- BluetoothSerial.begin(name): Starts Bluetooth with the specified name.
+- BluetoothSerial.available(): Checks if data is available to read.
+- BluetoothSerial.read(): Reads data from the Bluetooth connection.
+- BluetoothSerial.write(data): Sends data over Bluetooth.
 ```bash
 #include "ESP32Servo.h"
 ```
 ### Description
 It controls servo motors with PWM signals.
+### Some common functions used are:
+- servo.attach(pin): Attaches a servo motor to a specified pin.
+- servo.write(angle): Sets the servo to a specific angle (0–180 degrees).
+- servo.detach(): Detaches the servo to stop the control signal.

 ```bash
 #include "HTTPClient.h"
 ```
+### Some common functions used are:
+- http.begin(url): Starts an HTTP request to a specified URL.
+- http.GET(): Sends an HTTP GET request.
+- http.POST(data): Sends an HTTP POST request with data.
+- http.end(): Ends the HTTP request.
 ### Description
 It sends HTTP requests (GET, POST) to web servers.